by Bruce Dunlavy

 There are numerous other conditions (Disorders of Sexual Differentiation or DSD) that present either an ambiguous sexual identity or a false one.
 There are men who have ovaries or other female organs within their bodies but are completely unaware of it until they are examined for some internal problem.
 So-called “true hermaphrodites” may have a mixed-tissue “ovotestis” or an ovary on one side and a testicle on the other.

-As many as one in one hundred births result in a baby of ambiguous gender.
+Conditions such as these are surprisingly common – as many as one in one hundred births may result in a baby of ambiguous gender of some sort.
 “Intersex” is a status that has been recognized in the medical community for quite some time.
 In Germany and France, a birth certificate has three options – male, female, or indeterminate.
 The intent is to allow for a change in the way ambiguous genitalia are dealt with at birth.
 The practice has traditional been to perform gender-assignment surgery right away, but problems may arise later in life, particularly at puberty.
 The third option allows for delaying gender assignment (and possible surgery) until the affected individuals are old enough to decide for themselves.
+[Update: Arguments for delaying gender-assignment surgery are increasing, and at least one country has banned them for infants.]

 There was a time, not to terribly long ago, when it was believed that there were distinct “races” among humans, and that a person had to be one and only one of them.
 Science has advanced beyond that untenable idea, as have modern-thinking lay people.
 Nothing about gender status or identity is that simple, either.
 It’s time to get over our obsession with assigning everybody one sexual identity at birth that must be maintained until the end of life.